 It’s hard to come up with one list of inflammatory or allergenic foods for everyone.
 Each person is biochemically unique, so you may have to go through this and see what applies to you.
 There are a few common allergens that may be a good bet to eliminate from your diet.

 The second is gluten.
-While only a small number of people have serious reactions to gluten (i.e., celiac disease), many more people are intolerant to it.
-Gluten is a protein found in wheat, barley, rye and a few other grains.
+While only a small number of people have serious reactions to gluten (i.e., celiac disease), many more people are intolerant of it.
+Gluten is a protein found in wheat, barley, rye, and a few other grains.
 Many people have had several health concerns, including skin issues, clear up after eliminating gluten from their diets.

-Hydrating, eating nutrient dense halal and ( tayyeb )wholesome foods, and avoiding common allergenic and inflammatory foods might make all the difference for you.
+Hydrating, eating nutrient-dense halal and ( tayyib )wholesome foods, and avoiding common allergenic and inflammatory foods might make all the difference for you.